 Trim the spines off the leaves if the plant is placed in a spot with lots of traffic.

-Plants can be groomed to emphasize the shape of the plant by removing suckers around the base.
+Plants can be groomed to emphasize the plant’s shape by removing suckers around the base.

 How To Propagate Smooth Agave Desmetiana

 Propagate plants by removing offsets from the mother plant.
 Plants begin to throw off young offsets early.